Skip to content

 The Vesuvius Table at A la Ronde, Devon. | © National Trust / Jaron James

-We know that Jane, Mary, Elizabeth and Miss Colville were intrepid travellers.
+We know that Jane, Mary, Elizabeth and Louisa Comebrune were intrepid travellers.
 The collections at A la Ronde include items from Naples and villages around the base of Vesuvius it is quite possible that they also ascended the volcano confirming they travelled this far south in Italy.

-Freya Gowrley has discussed this table in the broader context of Grand Tour specimen collecting and local specimen collecting.1 She suggests that the table may be seen as a personal commemorative item for Elizabeth Parminter who died shortly after the group returned from their tour of Europe.
-There is no direct evidence of this, but a central enamel plaque Life shall triumph over death does suggest the possibility.
+The table is an example of the broader context of specimen collecting both on the Grand Tour and locally.
+It has also been suggested that it might be seen as a personal commemorative item for Elizabeth Parminter who died shortly after the group returned from their tour of Europe.
+A central enamel plaque Life shall triumph over death could suggest the possibility, however, there is no direct evidence for this.1

 Detail of the memorial plaque on the Vesuvius Table at A la Ronde, Devon.